BastLeblanc/aws-byod-immersion-day/labs/03_interactive_sql_queries/README.md

 -  *Physically:* When the results are written to S3.
 Useful, if the data does not change frequently.
-This is useful when integrating Quicksight with Athena.
+This is useful when integrating QuickSight with Athena.
 To store the join results in S3, check [Create Table as Select Queries](#create-table-as-select-queries)

 -  *Virtually*: A logical representation of the data is stored as View.
 Every time the view queried, the query that created the view runs again.
 To create a view from the join, check [Creating Views](#creating-views)